SenseNet/sncom-resources/_docs/tutorials/using-actions-with-aurelia.md

     }
 }
 ```
 The method will be called by clicking the delete button.
-It will ask for confirmation, execute delete action and trigger a reload.
+It will ask for confirmation, execute the delete action and trigger a reload.

 ## Execute a custom OData action